only search B.P. Lama Jyotisha

 Finance

-If Dhanasthana be afflicted
+If Dhanasthāna be afflicted

 Knowledge

-the native 's acquisition of knowledge may be slowed or blocked, depending on the nature of the damage.
+Acquisition of knowledge may be slowed or blocked, depending on the nature of the damage.

 • Reduced or blocked access to traditional values in art and song, collections of beautiful objects, historical records